 Behavior Check: Why does my dog stop and smell everything?

 Remember, dog walks are more than just exercise for our dogs.
 Dog walks give our dogs the opportunity to catch up on the day’s activities.
 Which dog or animal was there earlier?
 Many compare it to “reading the paper” of the neighborhood.
 They know based on scent what dogs visited the site before them.
 Don’t hurry your dogs through the pleasure they get from smelling the scents.

 However, you can train them when with a cue when they can smell, and when you want to go.
 Try this: “Go smell,” when you are good with letting them take some time.
 Then try: “Let’s walk,” or “Let’s go,” to indicate it’s time to move.

 Behavior Check: You are walking your dog, not your dog walking you.

 Humans with their two legs will always walk too slow for dogs trying to get to the next scent ahead.
 It is recommended by the AKC to work with your dog through training and not let them pull you and walk ahead but walk by your side.
-If your dog starts to pull too much, stop the walk and wait until they calm down or take steps backwards.
+If your dog starts to pull too much, stop the walk and wait until they calm down or take steps backward.
 This is doing the opposite of what they want to do.
-Eventually with training, they will learn pulling does not help them get there faster.
+Eventually, with training, they will learn pulling does not help them get there faster.

 5 Tips to Prevent Your Dog from Walking You